When is a good time to start my project and how long will it take?

 So your process is already about three to three and a half months.
 This is a reasonable time, yet in our experience an unnecessarily tight timeframe.

 Consider factors such as your work commitments – how often would you be able to spare an hour for a good concise meeting with your architect?
 You may need two or three before planning submission, and depending on the size of your project, more would help.
 The more you tell us about your plans, expectations and ideas for your home as a whole, the more the end result will be to your liking.
 Your time in this case is a very well spent investment.

-In conclusion then, there is no time like the present to make a start on planning your dreams for your home (looking into finances, obtaining permits and enlisting professional help).
-And don’t be afraid of the time factor – it can work to your advantage, we can help guide you through this with careful planning and make sure your budget works in a cost-effective way.
+In conclusion then, there is no time like the present to make a start on planning your dreams for your home.
+We will look into finances, obtaining permits and enlisting professional help.
+And don’t be afraid of the time factor.
+It can work to your advantage, we can help guide you through this with careful planning and make sure your budget works in a cost-effective way.

 If you are planning a change to your home, or planning to make a purchase for renovation do consider calling us – our experience and broad thinking at this stage can add huge value.
 We are happy to have an initial chat over coffee after seeing the site and to help you determine the best way forward.

 If you like this project and would like us to help you with yours - we will be happy to advise on time scales, costs, and details –